 The Company regularly reviews its investments to determine whether there is an indication of impairment.
 If any indication exists, the asset's recoverable amount is estimated to determine the amount of impairment loss.
-The Company completed its analysis and as a result, the Company recognized impairments of \$5 and \$0 for its joint ventures and equity investments in 2023 and 2022, respectively.
+The Company completed its analysis and as a result, the Company recognized impairments of \$1 and \$5 for its joint ventures and equity investments in 2024 and 2023, respectively.

 The Company determined that there were no changes in circumstances or adverse events that would be expected to change the carrying value of these investments.
-The Company's share of income from joint ventures and equity interest investments was \$183 and \$108 for 2023 and 2022, respectively, which is recorded in investment income and other in the consolidated statements of operations.
+The Company's share of (losses) and income from joint ventures and equity interest investments was \$(5) and \$183 for 2024 and 2023, respectively, which is recorded in investment income and other in the consolidated statements of operations.

-In total, the Company made \$162 and \$219 in contributions to fund joint venture and other equity investments in 2023 and 2022, respectively.
+In total, the Company made \$566 and \$162 in contributions to fund joint venture and other equity investments in 2024 and 2023, respectively.

-At December 31, 2023 and 2022, the Company had future unfunded capital and loan commitments of \$405 and \$434, respectively, for all its investments in joint ventures and equity interests.
+At December 31, 2024 and 2023, the Company had future unfunded capital and loan commitments of \$316 and \$405, respectively, for all its investments in joint ventures and equity interests.